nanoporetech/megalodon/docs/modbase_training.rst

 4. Relative position for the modified base within the sequence motif (0-based coordinate)

 The first two values are simply stored in the training data file.
-When used for model training, these values will be saved for annotation of output files where appropriate (e.g. by Megalodon or Guppy output files).
+When used for model training, these values will be saved for annotation of output files where appropriate (e.g. Megalodon or Guppy output files).

 Using this mode of modified base annotation, the specified basecalling model can be either a standard (canonical bases only) model or a modified base model.
 Thus this method of annotation can be specified for modifications with no previous modeling (as long as the current basecalls map to the provided reference).